matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Kubernetes Engine Admin (roles/container.admin).

 225) You are assigned permissions using RBAC.
 But you are unable to access the cluster?
-Answer: Check if IAM member has the permission - container.cluster.get.
+Answer: Check if IAM member has the permission - 'container.cluster.get'.

 226) OAuth?
 Answer: Allows users to grant access to server resources to another entity without sharing credentials.
 Example: Give